Caen: Economy

-The agricultural and food-processing Agrial cooperative has its head office on Caen.
+The agricultural and food-processing Agrial cooperative has its head office in Caen.
 Agrial group processes vegetables, cider apples, milk, poultry and meat with the help of its 12,000 employees and all its partners.

 Music and theatre

 The Théâtre de Caen (1963) is the home of the Baroque musical ensemble Les Arts Florissants.
 The organization was founded by conductor William Christie in 1979 and derives its name from the 1685 opera by Marc-Antoine Charpentier.